Why do Japanese Have Difficulty Speaking English

 This lack of exposure to authentic spoken English can make it difficult for Japanese learners to develop their listening and speaking skills and become familiar with the nuances of natural English conversation.

 Additionally, most English teachers in Japan are non-native speakers.
-And this contributes to the propagation of certain pronunciation and grammar issues, further complicating the process of learning spoken English.
+This contributes to the propagation of certain pronunciation and grammar issues, further complicating the process of learning spoken English.

 Lack of Necessity and Motivation